mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 You should provide all your test personal/server IPs for whitelist to use Mercuryo’s sandbox.
 Contact your Mercuryo manager for it

 Test Adresses:
-1. `https://sandbox-partners.mrcr.io` - test URL.
+1. `https://sandbox-partners.mrcr.io` &ndash; test URL.
 You must use this as ` Domain`
-2. `https://sandbox-exchange.mrcr.io`  - test widget with redirection
+2. `https://sandbox-exchange.mrcr.io`  &ndash; test widget with redirection
 Example:
 `https://sandbox-exchange.mrcr.io/?widget_id=your_widget_id`